scostas54/scostas54.github.io/index.md

 ## [PID Ball & Beam](https://github.com/scostas54/PID-Ball-Beam)

-Dynamic systems are systems that change or evolve in time according to a fixed rule.
-A dynamic system is a system whose current state generates its successive state by a rule or principle of change (the so-called evolution rule) and thus produces a trajectory in a state space.
+Dynamic systems are systems that change or evolve in time according to a fixed rule, therfore, the current state of a dynamic system generates its successive state by a rule or principle of change (the so-called evolution rule) and thus produces a trajectory in a state space.

 <a title="Sbyrnes321, CC0, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:QuantumHarmonicOscillatorAnimation.gif"><img width="256" alt="QuantumHarmonicOscillatorAnimation" src="https://upload.wikimedia.org/wikipedia/commons/9/90/QuantumHarmonicOscillatorAnimation.gif"></a>

-In this system, te ball rolls on the beam without slipping under the action of the force of gravity.
-The beam is tilted from an external torque to control the position of the ball on the beam.
+In our system, the ball rolls on the beam without slipping under the action of the force of gravity.
+The beam is tilted from an external torque to control

+An IR sensor is used to measure the distance from the ball to the sensor (position) and a servo motor applies an external torque to the beam and thus varies the angle and slope of the beam, changing the position of the ball on the beam.

 A PID controller has been implemented using an arduino nano.
-An IR sensor is used to measure the distance from the ball to the sensor (position), a servo motor applies an external torque to the beam and thus varies the angle and slope of the beam.

-A PID controller continuously calculates an error value e(t) as the difference between a desired setpoint (SP) and a measured process variable (PV) and applies a correction based on proportional, integral, and derivative terms (denoted P, I, and D respectively), hence the name.
+The PID continuously calculates an error value e(t) as the difference between a desired setpoint (SP) and a measured process variable (PV) and applies a correction based on proportional, integral, and derivative terms (denoted P, I, and D respectively), hence the name.

 <a title="Arturo Urquizo, CC BY-SA 3.0 &lt;https://creativecommons.org/licenses/by-sa/3.0&gt;, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:PID.svg"><img width="512" alt="PID" src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/2d/PID.svg/512px-PID.svg.png"></a>

-An smartphone app has been developed in Adroid Studio (Java programming language) to establish the desired setpoint.
-The application opens a bluetooth socket that connect our smartphone with a HC05 bluetooth module connected to the aformentioned Arduino NANO.

-The application consists of a simple GUI with a scroll bar, when used, the smartphone sends a integer through the previously established bluettoth communication.
+An smartphone app has been developed in Adroid Studio (Java programming language), it consists of a simple GUI with a scroll bar to establish the desired setpoint.
+First the application opens a bluetooth socket that connect our smartphone with a HC05 bluetooth module, mounted in the aformentioned Arduino NANO.
+Then when, by scrolling the bar, the desired distance is set; the smartphone sends a integer through the previously established bluetooth communication.

 [Click here or the image below to see the video](https://youtu.be/IA2fYVFnM1o)

+First video - Rough PID, not porperly tuned.

 <a href="https://youtu.be/IA2fYVFnM1o"><img src="https://i.ytimg.com/an_webp/IA2fYVFnM1o/mqdefault_6s.webp?du=3000&sqp=CNrAtKAG&rs=AOn4CLBUJrUQqyXa8eyyp4AMoruc1Cd0eA" width= 500px></a>

+Second Video - Fine Tuned PID

 Check the code in the Github Repository --> [Link to Repository](https://github.com/scostas54/PID-Ball-Beam)